-is selected when a replacement pole has been installed and insufficient data exist to categorize the damage to the original pole.
+Used when a replacement pole has been installed and insufficient data exist to categorize the damage to the original pole.
 This attribute takes precedence over Unknown.

-is selected when the Tree, Pole or Post damage cannot be captured by the preceding attributes.
+Used when the Tree, Pole or Post damage cannot be captured by the preceding attributes.

-is selected when no data can be obtained regarding the Tree, Pole or Post.
+Used when no data can be obtained regarding the Tree, Pole or Post.